 [RELATED BLOG: Hemp vs Marijuana: What’s the Difference?]

 Both CBD and THC interact with our bodies natural Endocannabinoid System (ECS).
 Endocannabinoid receptors occur naturally in our body and assist with the control of appetite, pain, mood, inflammation, memory and more.

 The infamous compound tetrahydrocannabinol (THC) found in marijuana is known for the euphoric “high” a person experiences when ingesting the substance.
 THC works by binding to our bodies natural endocannabinoid receptors to create a high.

-CBD is known to regulate our cannabinoid receptors by working as an antagonist and actually blocking what is able to interact with these receptors.
+CBD may help regulate our cannabinoid receptors by working as an antagonist and potentially blocking what is able to interact with these receptors.

-CBD prevents the action of THC in the CB1 receptor and, for that reason, CBD has been known to negate the psychoactive effects of THC.
+CBD can help to prevent the action of THC in the CB1 receptor and, for that reason, CBD may help to negate the intoxicating effects of THC.
 Thus, the biggest difference between these compounds is CBD does not contain intoxicating properties.

 Properly Sourced CBD Oil